Features

 It starts from the work you already did.

-Give Munin your priorities and it can point at the task that matters most now, with a reason.
+Give Munin your priorities and it can point at the fix that matters most now, with a reason.

 It keeps what still holds up.